Mishui

 Mishui Town (洣水镇 (Mǐshuǐ Zhèn)) is a town and the seat of Hengdong County in Hunan, China.
 The town has an area of 131.8 km2 with a household population of 150,000 (as of 2017).
 The town of Mishui has 20 villages and 8 communities under its jurisdiction, and its seat is Yinbin Community (迎宾社区).

 History

-The town of Mishui was organized through the merger of the former Chengguan Town, Tazhuang Township and Zhenzhu Township and named after the river of Mishui on November 18, 2015.
+The town of Mishui was organized through the merger of Chengguan Town, Tazhuang Township and Zhenzhu Township and named after the Mishui River on November 18, 2015.